 Well, yes and no. You definitely were driven, before I was, to grow our family.
 Where you are the gas pedal, I am the brakes.
-When I came around and felt more ‘ready’ to take on the responsibilities entailed with having children, I eased into it, thinking ‘we’ll just do our thing without protection, and it will happen naturally as it does for seemingly everyone else.
+When I came around and felt more ready, I eased into it.
+I thought ‘we’ll just do our thing without protection, and it will happen naturally as it does for seemingly everyone else.
 It will be fun!
 We’ll have lots of sex, it will be spontaneous, then one day you’ll come to me with a positive pregnancy test.
-I really didn’t think too much into it, until I realized there was more going on and that you were being affected.

 I suppose I still held out hope that it would eventually happen, but as time passed, you initiated the more methodical approach, of charting cycles and possible ovulations.
-At first, it still felt ‘somewhat’ spontaneous when you initiated sex.
-But again, more time went on, and you explained to me what your collected data may be suggesting.
 This was around the time the romance and spontaneity died.
 It became more of a mission – planning and calculating when we needed to have sex.
 And it did make things more difficult.
-Foreplay seemed forced, and the post-sex romance disappeared to make room for the “gravity assistance” routine.

 I guess it didn’t really hit me until I saw the fears swelling in your eyes.
 That’s when it occurred to me just how many months we had been trying.
 Long gone were the days of ‘letting it happen,’ we had been actively ‘trying to MAKE it happen’ for many months, without success.

-That thought right there, that you felt I deserved someone else who wasn’t broken, just crushes me to hear.
-I believe that is a lie Satan tried to sell to you, and has probably told other women this as well.
+That thought right there, just crushes me to hear.
 Never once did any such thought cross my mind, that my personal desire for children would come before my love for you.
 You are my love, my best friend, and my partner.
 I can say I would not even want to have children if I wouldn’t get to have them and share them with you!

 And as we would find out, you weren’t the only one broken.
 We can say my contribution, my little Michael Phelps, weren’t exactly winning any gold medals.

-Is it weird to say, that after learning of your multiple diagnosis, and the immovable mountain before us, that I somehow had an embarrassing and small sense of relief, that I also contributed in a way?
-Even if not entirely impactful, I felt more like we were in this together and maybe to address that fear, that you weren’t the only broken one?
+Is it weird to say, that after learning of your multiple diagnosis, that I somehow had a small sense of relief.
+Learning I also contributed in a way?
+Even if not entirely impactful, I felt more like we were in this together.

 Oh, this breaks my heart.
 I both want to answer you immediately “OF COURSE YOU WERE ENOUGH FOR ME!” while I also simultaneously want to run and hide in shame.